 The scientific name Gulo gulo comes from the Latin word for “glutton”.

-Wolverines will often take advantage of opportunities and hunt when resources are plentiful, even if they do not necessarily need to eat at the time.
-This excess food is stored, or “cached”, in holes or under the snow for future consumption.
-Wolverines are dependent on these caches and pack snow through spring to get them through times when food is not as readily available.
+Wolverines will often take advantage of opportunities and hunt when food is plentiful, even if they do not necessarily need to eat at the time.
+They store extra food in small holes or under the snow, which is called "caching."
+Wolverines rely on these caches and packed snow to survive through the winter, when food is harder to find.

 Scientific Name: Gulo gulo